pen-tester-byte/automatic-link-opener/README.md

 1. Open a link
 2. Crash the computer

+## Support
+To support the project, please donate at ........

 This will crash the computer if there's no time delay.

 Three python modules are required to make it fully functional:-